 Transfer from an infected mother to a child before birth, during birth, or after birth through the mother’s milk

-Medical procedures, such as transfusion of blood that contains HIV, procedures done with inadequately sterilized instruments, or transplantation of an infected organ or tissues (see Overview of Transplantation)
+Medical procedures, such as transfusion of blood that contains HIV, procedures done with inadequately sterilized instruments, or transplantation Overview of Transplantation Transplantation is the removal of living, functioning cells, tissues, or organs from the body and then their transfer back into the same body or into a different body.
+The most common type of... read more of an infected organ or tissues

 HIV is more likely to be transmitted if skin or a mucous membrane is torn or damaged—even if minimally.

-In the United States, Europe, and Australia, HIV has been transmitted mainly through male homosexual contact and the sharing of needles among people who inject drugs, but transmission through heterosexual contact accounts for about one fourth of cases.
+In the United States, Europe, and Australia, HIV has been transmitted mainly through men who have sex with men and the sharing of needles among people who inject drugs, but transmission through heterosexual contact accounts for about one fourth of cases.
 HIV transmission in Africa, the Caribbean, and Asia occurs primarily between heterosexuals, and HIV infection occurs equally among men and women.
 In the United States, fewer than 25% of adults who have HIV infection are women.
 Before 1992, most American women with HIV were infected by injecting drugs with contaminated needles, but now most are infected through heterosexual contact.